EwanThomas/ministore/README.md

 -	**View**
 	  - **CartViewController**
-	    - displays all CartInvoice in the Cart using ProductViewCell.
+	    - displays CartInvoice in the Cart using ProductViewCell.

 -	**View Model**
 	  - **CartViewModel**